Viki-coding/ADHD-Self-Assessment/README.md

 <h2>UX</h2>

-<h2>USER STORIES / GOALS </h2>
+<h2>User Stories / Goals: </h2>

-As a [user], I want to [perform some task] so that I can [achieve some goal] As a GP user I want to log in easily and be able to see the questions I need to ask my patients.
+ - As a GP user I want to log in easily and be able to see the questions I need to ask my patients.
-As a GP user I need a relatively quick assessment tool to ascertain whether or not my patient may or may not have ADHD.
+ - As a GP user I need a relatively quick assessment tool to ascertain whether or not my patient may or may not have ADHD.
-As a GP user I want to see the users score to give me an idea if they just have mild symptoms or more significant and recurring symptoms.
+ -   As a GP user I want to see the users score to give me an idea if they just have mild symptoms or more significant and recurring symptoms.
-As a  GP user I want to be able to make informed decisions so I can help my patient be referred to the correct healthcare professional.
+ - As a  GP user I want to be able to make informed decisions so I can help my patient be referred to the correct healthcare professional.
+ - As a user at home, I want to assess if I may have ADHD as I find it hard to contentrate and finish tasks and feel that if I know I may have it I can seek approatote healthcare advice.
+ - As a parent at home, I think my teenage son may have ADHD, the waiting list for assessment is very long, I would like a quick and straight forward test to assess if he may have it before he sits his state exams so that we can help get access to the most appriatote treatment and services.

 <h2>Design Choices</h2>

-● Design: Colorama, ASCII Art, Flowchart of Logic/Functions, User Feedback

-Colour Scheme
-Using a colour contrast checked we checked which font colours stood out best against our base colours.
-All receiving good ratings.
-Graphic illustrated below:

-<h2>Typography</h2>
+At the start of our project we created a Flowchart.
+The flowchart shows the flow of the program and indicates the decisions the user needs to make in order to take them to the next step.
+The flowchart indicates the loops used to manage error handlings such as invalid value inputs.

+The use of lines in the program helps to distinguish the beginning of the programe, between the various quesions and also distinguished the results section at the end of the page.

-<h2>Flow Chart</h2>
+<h2>Flow Chart:</h2>